By Dr. Becker

 The Society for the Prevention of Cruelty to Animals Los Angeles (SPCALA) provides a list of earthquake preparedness tips for pet guardians on its website.

 The first thing you should do, of course, is insure your pet can be identified with a current ID tag (my favorite is the KOOGATAG), a microchip, or my favorite, side effect free option: your info tattooed on a tiny space of hairless skin on your pet's belly or inside the ear flap (performed under light sedation, of course).
 You should also have your pet's health and titer records on hand in the event your animal winds up in a shelter, rescue, or boarding facility.

 The SPCALA recommends that human family members familiarize themselves with how to deliver first aid to pets.
 They also suggest as part of your disaster planning that you make arrangements with a neighbor, friend or family member to pick up and care for your pet temporarily if you're away from home when disaster strikes.
 It's also a good idea to put a pet alert sign in your window for emergency workers to see.
-You can either purchase one like this, or make one.

 What to Include in Your Pet's Earthquake Preparedness Kit

 In your pet's earthquake preparedness kit, the SPCALA recommends including the following items:

 - Current photos of your pet, copies of vaccination [and/or titer] records, and contact information for your veterinarian

 - At least a three-week supply of pet food and bottled water, bowls, and can opener

 - Plastic baggies and cat litter for waste